Revisiting critical orbits of test particles traveling in a black hole background: Charged particles traveling in a Kerr-Newman space-time

 Solving $R=0$ and $R'=0$, we obtains

-Similar to the previous section, we can compute the black hole shadow as seen by an observer in the equatorial plane.
-The figure \ref{Fig:KerrNShad} illustrates the influence of the new parameter $Q$ on the black hole shadow.
+As in the previous section, we compute the black hole shadow as seen by an observer in the equatorial plane.
+Figure \ref{Fig:KerrNShad} illustrates how the new parameter $Q$ affects the black hole shadow.